SymfonyCasts/symfony7/sfcasts/prod-environment.md

 "Updated at". *Awesome*.
 If you're ever working in the `prod` environment and you *don't* see changes you've made to your templates, config files, etc. reflected in the browser, you *may* need to manually clear your cache.

+## Changing the Cache Adapter for prod Only

 Right now, we're using `cache.adapter.array`, which is kind of like a *fake* cache.
 We can see that in the `config/packages/cache.yaml` file.
 A fake cache is